Pericarditis - after heart attack

 In some cases, excess fluid surrounding the heart (pericardial effusion) may need to be removed.
 This is done with a procedure called pericardiocentesis.
 If complications develop, part of the pericardium may sometimes need to be removed with surgery (pericardiectomy).

-Thomas S. Metkus, MD, Assistant Professor of Medicine and Surgery, Johns Hopkins University School of Medicine, Baltimore, MD.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Thomas S. Metkus, MD, Assistant Professor of Medicine and Surgery, Johns Hopkins University School of Medicine, Baltimore, MD.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.